navikt/amplitude-proxy/README.md

 # amplitude-proxy

-Application that whitelists and forwards traffic to amplitudes servers.
+An application that whitelists and forwards traffic to amplitudes servers.
 This improves privacy concerns related to tracking user behavior events.
 All applications must use this proxy and is not allowed to send events directly to Amplitude.

 The application translates IP-adresses to locations, using [geoip-lite](https://www.npmjs.com/package/geoip-lite).